Patricia Rae

-Patricia Rae (born in Manhattan, New York City, April 9, 1965) is an American actress.
+Patricia Rae is an American actress.

 Early life and work

 Rae, who is of Colombian ancestry, was born in Manhattan and spent her childhood in Queens.
 As a child, Rae spoke only Spanish at home, but learned to speak English by watching Sesame Street while she was in kindergarten.
-Patricia was a very precocious child, quite talkative, and used her humor to deflect bad behavior.
+Rae was a very precocious child, quite talkative, and used her humor to deflect bad behavior.
 Two of her main influences growing up were Carol Burnett and Lucille Ball.

-Patricia’s journey into the acting world began in elementary school.
+Rae's journey into the acting world began in elementary school.
 While in fourth grade, the drama teacher noticed her and recommended she be in the musical "Oliver Twist".
 She moved to Florida in her teens where she resumed her scholastic activities, and with the support of the Drama club, was able to find a successful and comfortable niche in acting.
 Rae earned a series of awards in regional and statewide competitions with her drama troupe.
-Patricia went on to study at the prestigious Lee Strasberg Theatre and Film Institute.
+Rae went on to study at the prestigious Lee Strasberg Theatre and Film Institute.

-Patricia worked for well over two decades, knocking on doors and dedicating herself completely to her craft before seeing any success in her acting career.
-Patricia lived much of her professional life on the East Coast where she worked in theatre, commercials, sketch comedy, independent film and TV.
+Rae worked for well over two decades, knocking on doors and dedicating herself completely to her craft before seeing any success in her acting career.
+Rae lived much of her professional life on the East Coast where she worked in theatre, commercials, sketch comedy, independent film and TV.
 Her first experience on a film set came with her first professional job securing a co-starring role opposite Don Johnson in the (1984–1990) hit TV series "Miami Vice".

-After years spent in New York, Patricia moved her family from New York to Los Angeles in search of that "breakthrough" role, landing that role of a lifetime in Maria Full of Grace.
-Her performance as Carla, a pregnant Colombian woman living in a tiny apartment in New York with her family, earned Patricia a prestigious Imagen Awards nomination for Best Supporting Role.
+After years spent in New York, Rae moved her family from New York to Los Angeles in search of that "breakthrough" role, landing that role of a lifetime in Maria Full of Grace.
+Her performance as Carla, a pregnant Colombian woman living in a tiny apartment in New York with her family, earned Rae a prestigious Imagen Awards nomination for Best Supporting Role.